“If Brexit is about “taking back control” then trying to override the British constitution is a bad start” – Counsel General for Wales

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 See the schedule for all statistics and research releases.View upcoming calendar »

-We also have the following legislative vehicles:
+The Welsh Government also has the following legislative vehicles:

-- Subordinate legislation
+- subordinate legislation

 - UK parliamentary bills.